 Omri Shimron is a pianist and educator based in Greensboro, North Carolina (USA).

 On June 6, he performed at Focus on Piano Literature, a biennial symposium held at the University of North Carolina, Greensboro.
 For more details and a link to a review, click here.

-In July-August 2014, Shimron will return to the Rebecca Penneys Piano Festival, held at the University of South Florida, School of Music, where he will teach an international group of advanced-level students, perform a solo program and lecture on the music of C. P. E. Bach.
-He will also join artistic director and founder, Rebecca Penneys, and fellow faculty members Johnandrew Slominski and Eunmi Ko for a new program of 2-piano, 8-hand music.
+In July-August 2014, Shimron returned to the Rebecca Penneys Piano Festival, held at the University of South Florida, School of Music, where he taught an international group of advanced-level students, and performed a solo program that included the music of C. P. E. Bach.
+He also joined artistic director and founder, Rebecca Penneys, and fellow faculty Johnandrew Slominski and Eunmi Ko for a program of 2-piano, 8-hand music.

 Shimron is an associate professor at Elon University, where he teaches piano, group piano, and music theory.
 An active recitalist, Omri has been presenting solo programs annually, and enjoys collaborating with singers, instrumentalists, and chamber ensembles.

 Omri’s repertoire spans a wide range of styles.
 In August 2012, he recorded Rzewski’s 36 Variations on “The People United Will Never Be Defeated!” and will commercially release this CD (including an original cadenza) in 2014.
 In 2010, Omri was a devotee of a new cycle for piano by Christopher Dietz, called Five Reflections on the Rubáiyát of Omar Khayyam.
 You can find audio of this last work (and others) on the Audio and Video pages.